NREL/EnergyPlus/design/FY2022/NFP-Gas_Fired_Absorption_HeatPump.md

   A4 , \field Air Source Node Name
        \type object-list
        \object-list OutdoorAirNodeNames
-       \note This is the air source node name, which is the evaporator side for heating mode heat pump.
+       \note This is the air source node name, which is the evaporator side of the heat pump in heating mode.
        \note Enter the name of an OutdoorAir:Node object.
   A5 , \field Fuel Type
        \required-field